 RIP is a distance vector routing protocol and the simplest routing protocol to start with.
 We’ll start by paying attention to the distance vector class.
 What does the name distance vector mean?

-I don’t know if you ever go cycling but here in The Netherlands we have some nice so called mushroom signposts telling you which way to go and how far (in kilometers) the destination is.
+I don’t know if you ever go cycling but here in The Netherlands, we have some nice so-called mushroom signposts telling you which way to go and how far (in kilometers) the destination is.
 The same principle applies to distance vector routing protocols.

-If you don’t like cycling you’ll like the highway signs better:
+If you don’t like cycling, you’ll like the highway signs better:

-Enough about cycling and highways let’s see how distance vector routing protocols operate.
+Enough about cycling and highways.
+Let’s see how distance vector routing protocols operate.

-Now I’m going to enable distance vector routing, what will happen is that our routers will copy their routing table to their directly connected neighbor.
+Now I’m going to enable distance vector routing.
+What will happen is that our routers will copy their routing table to their directly connected neighbor.
 R1 will copy its routing table to R2.
 R2 will copy its routing table to R3 and the other way around.

 If a router receives information about a network it doesn’t know about yet, it will add this information to its routing table:

-Take a look at R1 and you will see that it has learned about the 192.168.23.0 /24 and 3.3.3.0 /24 network from R2.
-You see that it has added the interface (Fa1/0) how to reach these networks (that’s the vector part) and you see that it has added the metric (hop count) for these networks (that’s the distance part).
+Take a look at R1, and you will see that it has learned about the 192.168.23.0 /24 and 3.3.3.0 /24 networks from R2.
+You see that it has added these two items:

-192.168.23.0 /24 is one hop away, 3.3.3.0 /24 is two hops away.
+192.168.23.0 /24 is one hop away, and 3.3.3.0 /24 is two hops away.

 Awesome!
 You also see that R2 and R3 have filled their routing tables.